Header file for mnyfmt().

 | |

-Formats and stores in fmtstr
+Formats and stores in fmtstr the money amount.

-(double) values that have many round off problems, the parameter for this function is an integer scaled to 10^CE digits.
+Before invocation, the formatting pattern (picture clause) is stored in result string fmtstr.
+To avoid using (double) values that have many round off problems, the parameter for this function is an integer scaled to 10^CE digits.
 For example, when using CE==2 digits, the monetary value "$2,455.87" is representad by the integer '245587', and if CE==4 digits are used, the integer value would be '24558700'.

 - The (integer) value to format is